mark-watson/haskell_book/manuscript/preface.md

 I include *README.md* files in the project directories with specific instructions.

 I now use VSCode for most of my Haskell development.
 With the Haskell plugins VSCode offers auto-completion while typing and highlights syntax errors.
 Previously I use other editor for Haskell development.
 If you are an Emacs user I recommend that you follow the instructions in Appendix A, load the tutorial files into an Emacs buffer, build an example and open a REPL frame.
 If one is not already open type control-c control-l, switch to the REPL frame, and run the **main** function.
 When you make changes to the tutorial files, doing another control-c control-l will re-build the example in less than a second.
-In addition to using Emacs I occasionally use the IntelliJ Community Edition (free) IDE with the Haskell plugin, the TextMate editor (OS X only) with the Haskell plugin, or the GNU GEdit editor (Linux only).

 Appendix A also shows you how to setup the **stack* Haskell build tool.
+As I update this book in September 2024 I have started using Cabal more often than Stack.
+The README files in the [code examples for this book](https://github.com/mark-watson/haskell_tutorial_cookbook_examples) usually have both stack and Cabal instructions for building and how to run the examples.

 Whether you use Emacs/VSCode or run a REPL in a terminal window (command window if you are using Windows) the important thing is to get used to and enjoy the interactive style of development that Haskell provides.

 ## Why Haskell?

 I have been using Lisp programming languages professionally since 1982.
 Lisp languages are flexible and appropriate for many problems.
-Some might dissagree with me but I find that Haskell has most of the advantages of Lisp with the added benefit of being strongly typed.
+Some might disagree with me but I find that Haskell has most of the advantages of Lisp with the added benefit of being strongly typed.
 Both Lisp and Haskell support a style of development using an interactive shell (or "repl").

 What does being a strongly typed language mean?
 In a practical sense it means that you will often encounter syntax errors caused by type mismatches that you will need to fix before your code will compile (or run in the GHCi shell interpreter).
 Once your code compiles it will likely work, barring a logic error.
 The other benefit  that you can get is having to write fewer unit tests - at least that is my experience.
 So, using a strongly typed language is a tradeoff.
 When I don't use Haskell I tend to use dynamic languages like Common Lisp or Python.

+Haskell supports type safety, concurrency, and high performance applications.

 ## Enjoy Yourself